Every day, kids in many schools are sacrificed to petty politics.

 should come as no surprise.

-How hard is it for teachers to pull off a hoax?
+How hard is it for a group of teachers to pull off a hoax?

 In OAH testimony, principal Gretchen Donndelinger explained